 Charles S. McDowell, a retired Potter Anderson partner and former chair of the firm's Business Group, practiced in the area of business and finance transactions.
 He led the firm's Public Finance section.
 His representations included governmental, quasi-governmental and private entities, including 501(c)(3) non-profit organizations which are eligible for tax exempt financing.
 Under his leadership, the firm served as bond counsel or underwriter's counsel on transactions for the State of Delaware, all of the State's bond issuing authorities, all three counties, all major municipalities in the State, as well as the Delaware River & Bay Authority.

-Charlie is the current CEO of EastSide Community Learning Center Foundation which supports EastSide Charter School (of which he is the former Board Chair); he is also a board member of Charter School of New Castle (former Board President), both urban charter schools serving pre-K to 8th grade students.
-He is the Board Chair of REACH Riverside Development Corporation heading up a significant neighborhood revitalization initiative.
+Charlie currently serves on the Board of EastSide Charter School (formerly as Board Chair) and is the current CEO of EastSide Community Learning Center Foundation which supports EastSide Charter School.
+He also formerly served on the board of Charter School of New Castle (including as Board President).
+EastSide Charter and Charter School of New Castle are both urban charter schools serving pre-K to 8th grade students.
+He is the Board Chair of REACH Riverside Development Corporation, one of 28 nationwide affiliates of Purpose Built Communities, heading up a significant neighborhood revitalization initiative following the Purpose Built holistic strategy.

-In the past he has also served on the Boards of Delaware State University, Delaware's historically black university; Zip Code Wilmington, Inc.; the Delaware Bar Foundation and Delaware State Bar Insurance Services, Inc. (of which he was a founding director and longtime President).
+In the past he has also served on the Boards of Zip Code Wilmington, Inc.; the Delaware Bar Foundation and Delaware State Bar Insurance Services, Inc. (of which he was a founding director and longtime President).
 He is also a former director of WHYY, Inc. (Delaware Valley Public TV and Radio), Delaware Theater Company, Delaware Curative Workshop and New Castle County Economic Development Corporation.
-Charlie has received the Delaware Barristers Association’s 2014 “Excellence in Education Award” and the Delaware State Bar Association’s 2016 First State Distinguished Service Award for “exemplary leadership and service dedicated to the cause of good citizenship in civic and humanitarian service over a period of many years”; in 2018 EastSide Charter’s Early Learning Academy was renamed the “Charles S. McDowell Early Learning Academy” in his honor; and in 2019 he received the First State Gridiron Community Service Award.
+Charlie has received the Delaware Barristers Association’s 2014 “Excellence in Education Award” and the Delaware State Bar Association’s 2016 First State Distinguished Service Award for “exemplary leadership and service dedicated to the cause of good citizenship in civic and humanitarian service over a period of many years”; in 2018 EastSide Charter’s Early Learning Academy was renamed the “Charles S. McDowell Early Learning Academy” in his honor; in 2019 he received the First State Gridiron Community Service Award and in 2022 he received the Wilmington Award for Community Service.

 University of Virginia School of Law, J.D., 1974